 Samsung Electronics promotes that all its products are collected and recycled at the end of their lifecycle, so that it can contribute to reserving clean environment by reusing resources.
 The company has established recycling infrastructure in Korea.
 It also finances for the collection and recycling of its products in many other countries.
 Samsung Electronics continuously work to increase the amount of recyclable products.
 Below are the amounts that Samsung Electronics recycled across all its product groups in Korea and Japan from 2004, in Europe from 2005, and in the United States from 2006.

-Below are the recycling rates in 2007 for TVs, PCs, and mobile phones based on the average life-span of the product.
-For example, taking the average life-span of a TV as 10 years, the recycling rate for 2007 is the weight of TVs recycled in 2007 as a percentage of the weight of TVs sold in 1997.
+In Korea, the recycling rates below for the year 2011 are based on the average life-span for TVs, PCs, and mobile phones.
+For example, taking the average life-span of a TV as 10 years, the recycling rate for 2011 is the weight of TVs recycled in 2011 as a percentage of the weight of TVs sold in 2001.